Craving Italian food and not sure what to prepared because of health conditions, have you thought of grilled vegetable lasagna?

 - Slice the zucchini, squash, and eggplant lengthwise into thin slices.
 Place in a single layer onto baking sheets and sprinkle with salt.
 Let sit for 10 minutes.
 This will help draw out excess moisture.
 Blot with a paper towel.

 - Heat grill to medium-high heat.
 Grill zucchini/squash/eggplant until softened and browned.
 Remove to a pan lined with paper towels to remove any additional moisture.
 Set aside.

-- Preheat oven to 425 degrees F. Toss tomatoes, onion, and garlic in olive oil.
+- Preheat oven to 425°F. Toss tomatoes, onion, and garlic in olive oil in a bowl.
 Sprinkle with salt and pepper.
 Spread onto a baking sheet and roast until soft (about 20 minutes).
-Let cool and transfer to blender.
+Let cool and transfer to a blender.
 Add broth and blend until smooth.
 Set aside.

 - In a large skillet over medium high heat, cook the ground beef until browned.
 Stir in tomato sauce and Italian seasoning.

 - Add ricotta and eggs to a small bowl and stir until well combined.
 Shred mozzarella into a separate bowl.